ExtremeFLOW/neko/examples/immersed_bunny/readme.md

 # Immersed boundary of a Stanford Bunny

 This example illustrates the brinkman condition source term used to simulate an immersed boundary.
-A Stanford Buny model is placed in side a square duct and flow is simulated.
+A Stanford Bunny model is placed in side a square duct and flow is simulated.

 ```